 Building a passive income stream with courses

-One of the best things about online courses is that they’re a product you can build once and sell over and over again.
+One of the best things that happens when you passively sell online courses is that they’re a product you can build once and sell over and over again.
 Unlike business ventures like blogging or podcasting, where you constantly have to create fresh content, online courses allow you to put the time into creating your content once, and then set up the systems that will allow you to profit from that content for years to come.

 Is your online course a good fit to be evergreen?

 Before we go any further—consider this: Is your course still going to be relevant in 6 months?
 A year?
 5 years?

 If you’re teaching concepts like crafting or baking, you’re in luck.
 Your course content will likely never become out of date.
 If you’re teaching technical topics like SEO or Facebook ads, on the other hand, once you evergreen your course, you’ll have to consistently check to make sure your information is still relevant.
 Strategies and best practices are constantly changing in those fields, so be conscious of that.
 With that said, you can still follow the strategies in this post to passively sell those courses; you may just want to check in on the content a little more frequently than if you were teaching a more creative topic.

 Get your affiliates to sell your course for you

 Enlisting affiliates to promote your online course for you is one of the ultimate ways to ensure you’re going to be getting new eyes on your content.

 Affiliates are people who promote other people’s content and get a percentage of each sale.
 When it comes to finding affiliates for your online course, your best bet is to turn to your first round of students.

 Depending on the program, this percentage can be anything from 2% all the way up to making the majority of each sale.